 Accommodation as specified in the itinerary, or similar, will be provided in hotels, lodges, camps, with TWO persons sharing a twin-bedded room with private bath or shower where available.
 Rates are based on two people sharing.
 The applicable rate is charged to each individual.
 Private bath cannot be guaranteed at all Self-Fly Safari destinations.
-Hanks Aero Adventures reserves the right to substitute hotels, lodges, or camps when necessary.
+African Aero Adventures reserves the right to substitute hotels, lodges, or camps when necessary.
 Service charges and taxes are included for all accommodations.
 Tipping, and expenditures of a personal nature is extra.

 SINGLE ACCOMMODATION: Single accommodation is at an ADDITIONAL cost.
 Some safari lodges and camps make a policy of imposing an additional charge (often called a "single supplement") when only one person occupies the accommodation.
 Single supplement charges vary but can be 1.5 x the quoted rate per person per night.
 This policy can make the price of a Self-Fly Safari for one person, or a party with an odd number of people, higher than the average cost of two people sharing a single room.
 The same applies to an individual pilot who is flying with an accompanying copilot.
 It is cost-efficient to take a Self-Fly Safari in pairs.